Munaza51/AI/README.md

-Sure!
-Here's a short README file for a simple AI Generator app that converts text to voice.
 AI Text-to-Voice Generator

 Welcome to the AI Text-to-Voice Generator!
 This application allows you to convert written text into spoken words using advanced AI technology.